adamkielar/adamkielar.github.io/_posts/2023-01-18-run-self-hosted-ci-cd-agents-on-azure-kubernetes-service-part-2-jenkins-kaniko.md

 fatal: Could not read from remote repository.
 ```

-### Set up connection with GitHub for private repository.
+### Set up connection with GitHub for private repository

 1. Generate SSH key and save it to a file.
 ```bash